This post contains affiliate links.

 - Yogurt: I love rich, protein-packed Greek yogurt, but you could use regular, low-fat, or even plant-based yogurt in this lassi.
 I’ve also had success with kefir if you want a stronger punch of probiotics!

-- Milk: A splash of milk will give a nice consistency to this mango lassi.
-Feel free to use your favorite (low-fat, 2%, plant-based, whatever you have!)
+- Milk: A splash of milk will give this mango lassi a nice consistency.
+Feel free to use your favorite (low-fat, 2%, plant-based, whatever you have!).

-- Sweetener: The roundness of honey works well here, but you could also use agave, sugar, or stevia.
+- Sweetener: Honey works well here, but you could also use agave, sugar, or stevia.
+Maple syrup tends to have a flavor that is too strong for this drink.

 Ingredients